The Power of the Subconscious

 Every brain, organic or artificial, is finite.
 At some point, it knows something that it is not aware of.
 It is inevitable.
 This is the edge of our subconscious.

 A toaster cannot understand how a toaster works, a computer cannot debug its own software, and the human mind cannot understand all the motivations behind its thoughts and actions.
+It would have to be infinite in scope, which it is not.

 In 1979, I witnessed a demonstration of my subconscious that could not be denied.
 Some part of my brain constructed an elaborate system of viewing the world, that was not under my control.
 Furthermore, when pressed to explain it, I could not.